18F/uswds-jekyll/pages/training/coursera.md

 Below are the steps for submitting an application to obtain a Coursera license.

-  1. Click the below button/link to access and submit the application form. **It is critical that both your email and your supervisors email are entered correctly**.
-If they are mistyped the application process will fail.
+  1. Click the below button/link to access and submit the application form.
+Even though there is no cost to the learner, you must receive supervisor approval to apply for this opportunity prior to completing the form.

   <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=5zZb7e4BvE6GfuA8-g1Gl2mrmoVCU11DqJTdU47KyNpUOTlPTERXRDFaOURYVUk1VElFNTQ2NDhXTC4u" class="usa-button">Ars-Coursera License Application</a>

-  2. Your supervisor will receive an email from Microsoft "Power Automate" to either approve or reject your application.

-  3. If rejected, you will receive an email stating "*your application was not approved by your supervisor*".

-  4. If approved, you will receive an email stating "*your application was successfully submitted*".

-If you do not receive a confirmation email you should:
+If you do not receive an inviatation by your request date, email scinet-training@usda.gov with additional questions.
-  1. Check with your supervisor to make sure they approved the request.
-  1. Email scinet-training@usda.gov with additional questions.

 | Application Deadline | License Allocation Date | License Active Period |
 |----------------------|-------------------------|-----------------------|